 It is ever so hard to witness the swollen social media interpretations of parenthood posted by so many as if to taunt and remind those that don’t have or won’t have for whatever reason.
 I am happy for my friends.
 I am proud to have been named a godparent twice by some extra special people I love a lot.

 What though, about regaining control of what we want?
 What of the less ambitious of us out there?
 Those of us for whom being employed is an essential component, but not a defining element of how we wish to complete ourselves.

 As Natalie Portman graces the cover of Vanity Fair America showing off her baby bump à la Demi Moore of the 1990s, and Beyoncé does something similar having announced she is having twins – I wonder, where are the real men?
 What has happened to the community?
 Why are we so isolated?
 And, what of the concept of family, partnership, and, “a worry shared is a worry halved?”
 Is there simply no such thing?

 Is it true that these things were more readily available during our parents’ or grandparents’ generations or did they just sit tight and stay silent when things were not quite right instead of striving for change and a better fit as we do?

 The show must go on, and the dream catcher must be reactivated after a small stock-take of the many blessings that I, we have.

 Back for a final reflection on the beautiful Portman and the images shot by Annie Leibovitz, which are alleged to have become synonymous with modern maternity.
-After viewing all of these pictures, and hearing the multiple wondrous stories of miraculous births and sharing the joys of others, could we also perhaps fit in a thought for those of us who hit a point, a figure, a stage, feeling ready and just not having any if not all of the ducks in a row?
-Surely, this too is a legitimate grief?
+After viewing all of these pictures, and hearing the multiple wondrous stories of miraculous births and sharing the joys of others, could we also perhaps fit in thought for those of us who hit a point, a figure, a stage, feeling ready and just not having any if not all of the ducks in a row?
+Surely, this too is legitimate grief?